Find a Lasting Solution for Chronic Bad Breath

 Addressing gum disease or decay can often eliminate the source of bad breath for a cleaner, healthier, and odor-free smile.

 If an oral health condition, such as a cavity or gum disease, is at the root of your halitosis, we can provide treatment for these concerns.
 Antibacterial treatments, dental fillings, and periodontal care are all potential treatments for chronic bad breath.
 Addressing infection or decay can often eliminate the source of bad breath for a cleaner, healthier, and odor-free smile.
-If Dr. Carpenter or Jobalia suspect that your bad breath is related to a more serious health concern, we may recommend visiting your primary care provider for additional screening or tests.
+If Dr. Carpenter suspects that your bad breath is related to a more serious health concern, he may recommend visiting your primary care provider for additional screening or tests.

 Preventing Bad Breath